trixi-framework/HOHQMesh/Documentation/docs/error-controlled-adaptive-meshing.md

 In addition to the usual element quality measures, one sees that the $\mathbb H^1$ error is indeed bounded by the requested tolerance.
 If there is more than one boundary, they are listed by boundary name.

-HOHQMesh can optionally write out the boundary approximation errors to files for plotting and later analysis, whether or not the adaptive procedure is requested.
-The file can be written prepended with the name of the control file.
+HOHQMesh can optionally write out the boundary approximation errors to a file for plotting and later analysis, whether or not the adaptive procedure is requested.
+If the statistics file key is present in the [RUN_PARAMETERS](the-control-input.md#RunParameters) block, e.g.,

+    stats file name = path/desiredFileName.txt

+then the boundary errors will be written to a separate file with the same name appended with `_ErrorNorms`.
 It contains the integrated $\mathbb L^2$ and $\mathbb H^1$ norms, grouped by chain.
-To have these files written, include the following key in the [RUN_PARAMETERS](the-control-input.md#RunParameters) block:

-    error file name = <path_to_desired_file>
+For the example above the boundary error file would be located in the same `path` as the statistics file with the name `desiredFileName_ErrorNorms.txt`.

-Choose the name to be `none` to turn off printing out the errors, or simply delete the line from the control file.
+Choose the `stats file name` to be `none` to turn off printing out the errors, or simply delete the line from the control file.